christso/crypto-investing-guide/README.md

 [Ash Egan - Crypto Market Map](https://medium.com/@Ashaegan/market-mapping-crypto-f2c138130356), published in 2019 provides a good overview of the crypto ecosystem.
 It's a bit outdated now since there's been a lot of changes over the past 2 years.
 However, the key components remain the same.
 ![](images/crypto-market-map.jpeg)

 We have "crypto enablement" which consists of centralized and regulated entities (mostly exchanges) that funnel new users from the traditional fiat system.
 Eventually, those users discover that there is more to converting fiat to crypto and leaving their crypto on the exchange and hoping to sell at a higher price.
-They discover that they can bypass intermediaries and perform all financial activities natively on the protocol, including self-custody, earning passive income, sending and receiving crypto P2P and using decentralized applications (dApps) with various use cases.
+They discover that they can bypass intermediaries and perform all financial activities natively on the protocol, including self-custody, earning passive income, and sending and receiving digital assets peer-to-peer.

 # Why does Bitcoin exist?